-Pellets can be a safe and effective method for hormone replacement therapy (HRT) when administered properly.
-However, as with any medical treatment, there are some risks and considerations to keep in mind.
+as with any medical treatment, there are some risks and considerations to keep in mind.

-What are pellets?
+What are slow-release doses?

 - They contain either estrogen, testosterone, or a combination that is compressed into the size of a grain of rice.